mrandri19/mrandri19.github.io/_posts/2018-06-24-how-much-of-npm-will-you-break.md

 In [the Rust version](https://github.com/mrandri19/jenga) the hasmap is built like this:

-For each line in the file, get the id the package and its dependent, then insert it into the hashmap which maps a package's id to its dependents id.
+For each line in the file, get the id of the package and its dependent, then insert it into the hashmap which maps a package's id to its dependents id.

 {% highlight rust %}